grdiv/some-stars/README.md

 ## C++

+*   [vectr-ucla/direct\_lidar\_inertial\_odometry](https://github.com/vectr-ucla/direct_lidar_inertial_odometry) - \[IEEE ICRA'23] A new lightweight LiDAR-inertial odometry algorithm with a novel coarse-to-fine approach in constructing continuous-time trajectories for precise motion correction.

+*   [TakuOkawara/full\_linear\_wheel\_odometry\_factor](https://github.com/TakuOkawara/full_linear_wheel_odometry_factor) - The full\_linear\_wheel\_odometry\_factor provides motion constraints and online calibration for skid-steering robots.
+This constraint can be incorporated into your SLAM framework.
+Here is an example video using this factor. https://youtu.be/Vss86xUhU80

+*   [PRBonn/kinematic-icp](https://github.com/PRBonn/kinematic-icp) - A LiDAR odometry pipeline for wheeled mobile robots

 *   [hyye/lio-mapping](https://github.com/hyye/lio-mapping) - Implementation of Tightly Coupled 3D Lidar Inertial Odometry and Mapping (LIO-mapping)

 *   [sdwyc/ROLO](https://github.com/sdwyc/ROLO) - This is a ROS package for lidar odometry implementation using rotation optimization method.